Global CucinaGlobal Cucina

 1. 1

-To prepare the rice arancini, first cook the rice in 1,2 l of boiling water with coarse salt; in this way, once cooked, the water will be completely absorbed and all the starch will remain in the pot, thus obtaining very dry and compact rice).
-Stir occasionally.
-Cook for about 15 minutes; a few minutes before the end of the cooking time, add the saffron and mix well.
+Cook the Vialone Nano rice in 1.2 l of boiling water with coarse salt; stir occasionally for about 15 minutes.
+A few minutes before the end of cooking time, add the saffron and mix well.

 2. 2

 Once all the liquid has been absorbed, turn off the heat and add the butter and grated cheese, then mix well to combine everything.
-Pour and spread the rice on a large, shallow tray, then cover with plastic wrap or parchment paper, and let cool completely for a couple of hours at room temperature; the plastic wrap will prevent the surface of the rice from drying out.
+Spread the rice on a large, shallow tray, cover with plastic wrap or parchment paper, and let cool completely for about 2 hours at room temperature.

 3. 3

-Meanwhile, prepare the meat sauce filling: peel and finely slice the onion.
-Sauté the chopped onion in a pan with oil, then add the ground meat, salt and pepper.
-Brown over high heat, then deglaze with wine.
+Meanwhile, prepare the meat sauce filling: peel and finely slice the white onions.
+Sauté the chopped onions in a pan with oil, then add the ground pork, salt, and pepper.
+Brown over high heat, then deglaze with red wine; cook for about 10 minutes.

 4. 4

-At this point, add the tomato puree, adjust with salt and pepper, and cook over low heat with the lid on for at least 20 minutes.
+At this point, add the tomato puree, adjust with salt and pepper, and cook over low heat for at least 20 minutes with the lid on.
 Halfway through cooking, add the peas.
-If necessary, you can add a little hot water, but keep in mind that the meat sauce should be thick and not liquid.
+If necessary, you can add a little hot water but keep in mind that the meat sauce should be thick.

 5. 5

 While the peas are cooking, cut the mozzarella, cooked ham, and fresh caciocavallo cheese into cubes.
-Now that all the fillings are ready, once the rice has cooled completely, you can form the arancini; to help you shape them, keep a bowl of water nearby so you can moisten your hands.
+Once the rice has cooled completely, form the arancini by pressing a mound of rice on your palm to create a hollow.
+Fill each with cubes of mozzarella and ham.

 6. 6